 A Slave to Technology?
 Quitting Your Addiction

 What’s the first thing you do when you wake up?
 Look for messages?
 Check your emails?
 Scroll through social media?
-Do you check your phone instead of working on an important assignment, or pop on Facebook during a romantic dinner?
+Do you check your phone instead of working, or Insta photos of your romantic dinner?
 Now, imagine your phone’s not in the room.
-If that makes you feel aimless or uncomfortable, your phone is interfering with your life and you may be addicted.
+If that makes you feel aimless or uncomfortable, your phone istaking over your life, and you may be addicted.

 An addiction is when something begins to control your life, interfering with your daily activities, work, and relationships.
-The classic definition of an alcoholic is someone who wakes up to a vodka instead of coffee.
-But with the boom of technology, the signs of addiction can also be found in other places besides the bottom of a glass; it can also be found in the form of cell phones.
+The classic image of an alcoholic with a bottle in one hand isn’t always accurate and with the boom of technology, addiction can also be found in other places besides the bottom of a glass; it can also be found in the form of cell phones.

 Simple Tricks to Help